Geometric Bounds for Persistence: Bounding Extinction Times

 In \Cref{sec:width}, we discussed bounds for the lifespans of individual homology classes in degree $\geq k$ via different notions of $k$-width from metric geometry.
 However, as \Cref{fig:lowerdim} suggests, these $k$-widths do not give any bound for the lower homology classes in lower degrees.
 In other words, if $\AW_{k}(\M \subset \R^N)$ (or another $k$-width) is small, the filling radius (or lifespan) of a homology class $\alpha\in \Hom_j(\M)$ for $j<k$ can still be very large.
 It is easy to see that the example in \Cref{fig:lowerdim} can be generalized to any dimension and codimension.
 In particular, $k$-widths do not say much about the size of topological features in dimensions lower than $k$.

 In this section, we use a different approach and propose a global bound to the lifespans of homology classes in all degrees at once.
-Our goal is to bound the following quantity:
+Our goal is to bound the following quantity.

 \begin{defn}[Extinction Time] Let $\X$ be a compact metric space.
 Then, is called the \textit{VR-extinction time} of $\X$.
-Similarly, define $\wc{\xi}(\X \subset \Y)$ as the \v{C}ech-extinction time for \v{C}ech filtration in a Banach space $\Y$.
+We similarly, define $\wc{\xi}(\X \subset \Y)$, the \v{C}ech-extinction time for the \v{C}ech filtration of a subset $\X$ of a Banach space $\Y$.
 We will use the terms VR-extinction (respectively \v{C}ech-extinction) for short. \end{defn}

-Notice that with the VR-extinction $\xi(\X)$ time, we are not only bounding the lifespans of homological features with birth time $=0$, but we are bounding the death time of \emph{all} homological features (in degree $1$ and higher) appearing throughout the filtration.
-Also, note that the radius of $\X$ (\Cref{def:radius}) automatically gives an upper bound for VR-extinction time, i.e. $\xi(\X)\leq \rad(\X)$ by \cite[Remark 9.4]{lim2020vietoris}).
-A similar statement is clearly true for \v{C}ech-extinction time. i.e., $\wc{\xi}(\X\subset \Y)\leq \rad(\X\subset \Y)$.
+Notice that via the VR-extinction $\xi(\X)$, we are not only bounding the lifespans of homological features with birth time $=0$, but we are bounding the death time of \emph{all} homological features (in degree $1$ and higher) appearing throughout the filtration.
+Also, note that, as pointed out in \cite[Remark 9.8]{lim2020vietoris}, the radius of $\X$ (\Cref{def:radius}) automatically gives an upper bound for the VR-extinction time, that is, $\xi(\X)\leq \rad(\X)$.
+This is easy to see since the VR complex $\VR_r(\X)$ is a simplicial cone for $r\geq \rad(\X)$.
+A similar statement is clearly true for \v{C}ech-extinction, i.e. $\wc{\xi}(\X\subset \Y)\leq \rad(\X\subset \Y)$.
+See~\Cref{rmk:extinction} for comments on the usefulness of this type of bounds.

-\begin{rmk} Due to \Cref{prop:relation}, any bound on extinction times of a filtration will result in an upper bound on the right endpoints of any interval in the barcode of said filtration; cf. \Cref{rmk:comparison}. \end{rmk}
+\begin{rmk}[Utility of Extinction Time Bounds] Bounds on extinction times can be useful in practice for reducing the computational effort incurred by algorithms designed for calculating PH, as we now explain.
+By \Cref{prop:relation}, any bound on the extinction times of a compact metric space provides an upper bound on the right endpoints of every interval in the barcode of the VR-filtration for that space; see \Cref{rmk:comparison}.
+This is particularly useful due to the inherent structure of algorithmic procedures for computing persistence diagrams of simplicial filtrations whose complexity increases with the total number of simplices; see \cite[Chapter VII]{edelsbrunner2010computational}.
+For instance, both the software packages Ripser~\cite{bauer2021ripser} and Eirene~\cite{henselman2016matroid} use $\rad(X)$ as a cut-off value for the filtration parameter.
+Any computationally feasible approximation to the extinction time bounds below could similarly boost efficiency in practical applications. \end{rmk}

 In the following, we aim to give much finer estimates for extinction times in both the VR and \v{C}ech settings.

 \begin{rmk} [Motivating Example] Here, we give a toy example to motivate the notion of extinction defined above.
 Let $\E$ be the $(N-1)$-dimensional ellipsoid in $\R^N$ given by